Language selection

 The individual priority area to which you are applying will provide guidance as to whether multi-year projects are possible.

 If the length of the project is expected to cover more than one Fiscal Year, then a multi-year project is recommended.
 The funding would be approved for the project for up to 3 years of funding.
-You would not submit another proposal next year for the same project.
+You would not need to submit another proposal in the following years for the same project.

 What should we do if we realize we will not be able to spend all the funding we were provided?